afsc-gap-products/gap_public_data/README.md

 AND YEAR >= 2010
 AND YEAR < 2021")
 # Save table to local directory
-write.csv(x = a,
-          file = "RACEBASE_FOSS-FOSS_CPUE_ZEROFILLED-ebs_pcod_2010-2020.csv")
+write.csv(x = a, file = "RACEBASE_FOSS-FOSS_CPUE_ZEROFILLED-ebs_pcod_2010-2020.csv")
 ```

 # Suggestions and Comments

-If you feel that the data or metadata can be improved, please create a
+If the data or metadata can be improved, please create a pull request,
-pull request, [submit an issue to the GitHub
+[submit an issue to the GitHub
 organization](https://github.com/afsc-gap-products/data-requests/issues),
 [submit an issue to the code’s
 repository](https://github.com/afsc-gap-products/gap_public_data/issues),